 Before installing K10 on VMware vSphere, please ensure that the install prerequisites are met.

-Creation of a vSphere infrastructure profile is required to backup volumes provisioned by the vSphere CSI driver.
+Creation of a vSphere Infrastructure Profile is required to backup volumes provisioned by the vSphere CSI driver.
 Additional information related to the management of vSphere volumes is also found in the same section.

 To validate that K10 has been installed properly, the following